GeorgeLeithead/LiLo.Lite/README.md

 Open source repository for the LiLo.Lite (Ladder In Ladder Out) Mobile Application.

 ## Overview
-LiLo 'lite' is a light-weight version of LiLo, that includes live real-time market information and charting.
-(The fully featured version of LiLo can be accessed here: [LiLo](https://georgeleithead.github.io/LiLo_Public/)).
+LiLo 'lite' is a light-weight version of [LiLo](https://georgeleithead.github.io/LiLo_Public/).
+The mobile application is written using Xamarin.Forms and integrates with the [ByBit](https://www.bybit.com) WebSockets service to provide live real-time market information, and using a WebView to display charting information from [TradingView](https://uk.tradingview.com/).

 ### Features
 - Live real-time market information.